Na Kaho Tum Mere Nahi

-Na Kaho Tum Mere Nahi (نہ کہو تم میرے نہیں) is a 2012 Pakistani romantic drama serial broadcast by Hum TV every Monday.
-Serial was first aired on 22 October 2012.
-It airs every Monday on Hum TV It is written by Maha Malik and directed by Amna Nawaz Khan, starring Ahsan Khan, Saba Qamar and Rubab Hashim.
-The drama serial ended on 4 March 2013.
+Na Kaho Tum Mere Nahi (نہ کہو تم میرے نہیں) is a 2012 Pakistani romantic drama serial broadcast by Hum TV.
+The serial was first aired on 22 October 2012.
+It aired every Monday on Hum TV until 4 March 2013.
+It is written by Maha Malik and directed by Amna Nawaz Khan, starring Ahsan Khan, Saba Qamar and Rubab Hashim.

 Plot

-Na kaho tum mere nahin is a tale of a married couple Meerab and Mehreen.
+Na Kaho Tum Mere Nahi is a tale of a married couple Meerab and Mehreen.
 It shows how their life suffers due to Meerab's elder sister Bano apa.
 She always asks for money from her brother for running her family.
 In this way, she annoys Mehreen because Mehreen wants to give a better education and facilities to her children Meeran and Humaima.
 But, Meerab also spends money on his sister Bano apa.
 Bano apa's husband never worries about his children and never tries to earn money for his family.
 Later, Meerab and Mehreen's university friend Maya (Rubab Hashim) enters their life and the situation becomes more complicated.
 She proposed to Meerab during university days but he rejected her proposal as he liked Mehreen.
-After many years, Maya comes back in their life.

-Maya is married to Arsalan, whom she only married for his reputation and money.
+After many years, Maya comes back in their life.Maya is married to Arsalan, whom she only married for his reputation and money.
 Their marriage is an agreement.
 She becomes friends with Mehreen to enter her life and also gives a high profile job to Meerab in her company.
 She then, asks Arsalan to give divorce to her.
 Since, he does not believe in forcing a woman, so he agrees to give her a divorce.
 Maya tries to take sympathies of Meerab and says him that Arslan was the one who wanted their separation.
 Mehreen starts becoming aware of Maya's intentions and stops working for her and starts working for Arslan.
 Mehreen knows that it was Maya who asked Arsalan to give divorce to her.

 Mehreen tries to make Meerab understand that Maya's intentions are not right but Meerab thinks that Maya is innocent.